Appendix 1: Extracts from GMC and NMC guidance that are referenced in this guidance

 29. If you are managing or leading a team, you should make sure that systems, including auditing and benchmarking, are in place to monitor, review and improve the quality of the team’s work.
 You must work with others to collect and share information on patient experience and outcomes.
 You must make sure that teams you manage are appropriately supported and developed and are clear about their objectives.

-d. any evidence of the patient’s previously expressed preferences, such as an advance statement or decision
+- whether there’s evidence of the patient’s previously expressed values and preferences that may be legally binding, such as an advance statement or decision

 From Treatment and care towards the end of life: good practice in decision making

 84. Death and bereavement affect different people in different ways, and an individual’s response will be influenced by factors such as their beliefs, culture, religion and values.
 You must show respect for and respond sensitively to the wishes and needs of the bereaved, taking into account what you know of the patient’s wishes about what should happen after their death, including their views about sharing information.
 You should be prepared to offer support and assistance to the bereaved, for example, by explaining where they can get information about, and help with, the administrative practicalities following a death; or by involving other members of the team, such as nursing, chaplaincy or bereavement care staff.

 From The Code: Professional standards of practice and behaviour for nurses, midwives and nursing associates

 You make sure that patient and public safety is protected.
 You work within the limits of your competence, exercising your professional ‘duty of candour’ and raising concerns immediately whenever you come across situations that put patients or public safety at risk.
 You take necessary action to deal with any concerns where appropriate.

 14. Be open and candid with all service users about all aspects of care and treatment, including when any mistakes or harm have taken place

 14.1. act immediately to put right the situation if someone has suffered actual harm for any reason or an incident has happened which had the potential for harm